Azure/azure-sdk-for-net/sdk/hdinsight/Azure.ResourceManager.HDInsight/README.md

-# Azure HDInsight Management client library for .NET
+# Azure HDInsight management client library for .NET

 Microsoft Azure HDInsight is a managed, full-spectrum, open-source analytics service in the cloud for enterprises.
 With HDInsight, you can use open-source frameworks such as, Apache Spark, Apache Hive, LLAP, Apache Kafka, Hadoop and more, in your Azure environment.